openshift-labs/learn-katacoda/intro-openshift/deploying-images/02-deploying-using-the-web-console.md

-From within the project, to deploy an existing Docker-formatted container image select _Add to Project_.

 When you are in an empty project, a prominent _Add to Project_ button will be displayed in the centre of the page.

 ![Adding to Empty Project](../../assets/intro-openshift/deploying-images/02-add-to-project-empty.png)